 CRISC help enterprises to understand business risk, and have the technical knowledge to implement appropriate IS controls.
 This CRISC Certification training course accredited by ISACA is ideal for IT professionals, risk professionals, control professionals, business analysts, project managers, compliance, professionals and more.
 Participants attending this training will receive a hard copy of the course material.

-We deliver CRISC Training in Helsinki through classroom and live online classroom modes.
+We deliver CRISC Training in Helsinki through classroom and live online virtual modes.
 Enroll now and gain this CRISC certification in Helsinki today.

 - Instructor-led Classroom Training ( Request for Training )